Néstor Vidrio

-Néstor Vicente Vidrio Serrano (born 22 March 1989), also known as Woody, is a Mexican professional footballer who plays as a centre-back for Liga de Expansión MX club Venados.
+Néstor Vicente Vidrio Serrano (born 22 March 1989), also known as Woody, is a Mexican professional footballer who plays as a centre-back.
 He is an Olympic gold medalist.

 Club career

 Atlas

 Vidrio came up in the Atlas youth systems and had a chance to debut for the first squad during the 2008 InterLiga tournament, thanks to then-coach Miguel Ángel Brindisi.
 Néstor later won Rookie of the Season for the Clausura 2008.
 Vidrio has earned himself a starting position as a defender for Atlas.

 Pachuca

 On 7 December 2011 Vidrio was transferred to C.F.
 Pachuca.

 Guadalajara

 On 1 July 2013 Vidrio signed with C.D.
 Guadalajara.
 He scored his first league goal in a match against Leones Negros on 7 September 2014.

 International career

 Vidrio was capped by the under-20 team during the 2009 CONCACAF U-20 Championship.
 He played in all 3 games of the group stage.

 Vidrio won the Olympic gold medal at the 2012 London Olympics with the under-23 side.